Issue #8: The Denial Machine

 This is the denial machine accelerating: more requests processed, at a higher denial rate, generating more revenue from each percentage point of increase.

-The Savings Opportunity: Three Mechanisms We Can Measure, One We Can't Yet
+The Savings Opportunity: What We Can Measure, and What We Can't Yet

-The denial machine extracts value through three quantified mechanisms, plus a fourth we can see but cannot yet measure from public data.
-All four are directly controllable through regulation or enforcement.
-The three we measure target different pools of money and are additive: Component A captures downstream healthcare costs from foregone care, Component B captures margin extracted through ownership structures, and Component C captures the incremental impact of AI adoption on denial volumes.
+The denial machine extracts value through several mechanisms, but only some can be quantified cleanly from public data.
+Two big ones can: Component A captures downstream healthcare costs from foregone care, and Component B captures margin extracted through ownership structures.
+They target different pools of money and are additive.
 Component E is a small documented overpayment from risk adjustment coding.
-Component D, the deductible-delay trap shown in the MRI vignette above, is real and measurable in principle but requires claims-level data to quantify cleanly.
-We describe it below and ask for help closing the estimate.
+Two more mechanisms are real and visible but not yet measurable from public data.
+The rise in denials tied to automated (AI) review is documented in direction but has never been measured as a national dollar figure.
+And the deductible-delay trap shown in the MRI vignette above is measurable in principle but requires claims-level data to quantify cleanly.
+We describe both below and ask for help closing the estimates.

 Component A: Care Suppression ($10.4B to $17.0B per year)

-With 3 million annual denials in Medicare Advantage and a 12 to 18 percent downstream cost escalation, the suppression cost is $8.8 to $13.3 billion per year.
+We model this as a blended 12 to 18 percent downstream cost escalation on the pool of denied, foregone care, weighted toward chronic conditions where the compounding is steepest.
+With 3 million annual denials in Medicare Advantage, that puts the suppression cost at $8.8 to $13.3 billion per year.
 Adding the AMA 2024 Physician Survey's finding that 8 percent of patients with PA delays experienced death, permanent damage, or disability (a 1 to 4 percent multiplier on denied care costs), the total care suppression component reaches $10.4 billion to $17.0 billion per year (mid: $13.7B).

 Component B: Vertical Integration Margin Arbitrage ($6.7B to $13.8B per year)